 Here is a link to the courses acceptable at the University of Florida.
 You may compare your own institution’s course syllabi against UF’s to check for course equivalency: UF Prerequisite Courses

-- A two-semester Biology lecture series with labs (8 semester credits)
+- A two semester Biology lecture series with labs

-- A one-semester higher-level Microbiology lecture course with labs (4 semester credits)
+- A one semester upper-level Microbiology lecture course with labs

-- A two-semester General Chemistry lecture series with labs (8 semester credits)
+- A two semester General Chemistry lecture series with labs

-- A two-semester Organic Chemistry lecture series with labs (8 semester credits)
+- A two semester Organic Chemistry lecture series with labs

-- A two-semester Physics lecture series with labs (8 semester credits)
+- A two semester Physics lecture series with labs

 (These requirements are met if an applicant earned an associate’s or bachelor’s degree)